miughetta/dig333-devlog/README.md

 11.12.
 Intercepting Mouse Movements <br>
 - Detecting mouse movement using python<br>
 11.13.
 Using a Real-Time Clock Module <br>
-- Even when it has no network connection, your raspberry pi can remember the time <br>
+- Even when it has no network connection, your Raspberry Pi can remember the time <br>

 Monk - Ch12 Sensors (297-325) <br>